tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 If time remains, engage students with the questions below.

-* Ask if there is a volunteer who would like to summarize the difference between boosting and bagging algorithms.
+* Ask a student to summarize the difference between boosting and bagging algorithms.

   * **Answer:** Bagging averages predictions from multiple models and/or multiple re-samples of the data.
 Boosting is similar, but iteratively resamples more of those observations with previously higher error rates.
 Both methods average model predictions in order to train the best overall model.

-* Ask if another volunteer would like to explain what boosting and bagging algorithms are used for.
+* Ask another student to explain what boosting and bagging algorithms are used for.

   * **Answer:** Boosting and bagging algorithms are used to improve the accuracy and robustness of weak learners.
 Each class of algorithm converts weak learners into strong learners through ensemble learning.